 If the district has accumulated resources necessary for a debt payment due early in the next fiscal year, the payment (principal and interest) may be charged as an expenditure of the current year (be sure you have debt service budget authority).
 The payment may be charged when paid in the next year, if desired.
 The payments must be given consistent treatment each year (i.e. if charged to this year for a July payment, must charge to next year for the next July's payment).
-In the records: On the worksheet:

 Debit: 802 Expenditures (X50-XXX-XXXX-8XX

-Principal, Interest, etc.) (Line 55, col. b)

-Credit: 641 Bonds Payable-Current (Line 24, col. c)
+Principal, Interest, etc.) (Line 55, col. b) Bonds Payable-Current (Line 24, col. c)